patarok/Laravel-From-Scratch-Blog-Project/README.md

 php artisan migrate --seed
 ```

+## Auth
+Not very sophisticated.
+You will manually have to insert 'username' from 'users' into 'admins'
+...as of now authorization to '/admin/posts'-access, works via Gate configuration.
+You may want/need to play around yourself a little bit.
+I am just delivering a cool boilerplate to learn Laravel 8 in a docker-compose environment
+you may use in real-life dev-life.

 ## Jeffrey Way on Further Ideas

 Of course we only had time in the Laravel From Scratch series to review the essentials of a blogging platform.
 You can certainly take this many